othree/eregex.vim/README.markdown

 Then you can use  &lt;leader>/ to toggle eregex.vim.

 For replacement, use :%S// (uppercase S) to use perl style regexp.

+See `:help eregex` for more information.

+## Config

+Default disable, put this line in vimrc:

+    let g:eregex_default_enable = 0

 ## License